 - The positive reinforcer isn’t potent enough to countercondition the unpleasantness.

-One oft-discussed Master thesis examined the effects of combined reinforcement in comparison to solely positive reinforcement and found that the cue (and the environment) did indeed get poisoned.
-In that study, the unpleasant stimulus that poisoned the cue involved pulling the dog into the desired position by tugging the leash.
+One oft-discussed Master thesis examined the effects of combined reinforcement in comparison to solely positive reinforcement and found that with regards to combined reinforcement, the cue (and the environment) did indeed get poisoned.
+In that study, the unpleasant stimulus that poisoned the cue involved pulling the dog into a desired position by tugging the leash.

 In the study, the dog was wearing a harness and was pulled into position if he didn’t respond to the cue.
 Later, he learned to avoid pulling by walking to the desired position on cue.
 In other words, he learned an avoidance response, but he never learned an escape response.
 Also, the tugging was aversive enough to lead to emotional responses.

 And so in that study, the cue became poisoned, and there was a big difference between behaviours trained with combined reinforcement compared to behaviours trained solely with positive reinforcement.